magentabusiness/magentabusiness.github.io/docs/trendz/settings.md

 Storing user credentials in application memory is not secure.
 Instead, Trendz supports a secure mechanism using a **JWT signing key**, which should be stored in configuration files.
-It is expected that Trendz is installed on a secured server (as is ThingsBoard and similar systems).
+It is expected that Trendz is installed on a secured server (as is IoT Hub and similar systems).

 You can alternatively store the signing key in the Trendz database automatically, but this method is **not recommended** due to security concerns.